-As of October 1, 2016, the Company has foreign net operating loss carryforwards of \$97.0 million, domestic state net operating loss carryforwards of \$176.9 million, domestic federal net operating loss carryforwards of \$1.1 million, and tax credit carryforwards of \$10.9 million that can reduce future taxable income.
-These carryforwards can be utilized in the future, prior to expiration of certain carryforwards in fiscal years 2016 through 2035 with the exception of certain credits and foreign net operating losses that have no expiration date.
+As of September 30, 2017, the Company has foreign net operating loss carryforwards of \$95.8 million, domestic state net operating loss carryforwards of \$165.8 million, federal tax credit carryforwards of \$24.3 million, and state tax credit carryforwards of \$4.9 million that can reduce future taxable income.
+These carryforwards can be utilized in the future, prior to expiration of certain carryforwards in fiscal years 2017 through 2035 with the exception of certain credits and foreign net operating losses that have no expiration date.
 Pennsylvania tax law limits the time during which carryforwards may be applied against future taxes and also limits the utilization of domestic state net operating loss carryforwards to \$5.0 million annually, but recent developments may change this amount in future years.
 The Company has recorded a valuation allowance against domestic state tax attributes and certain foreign tax attributes.

-The Company continues to evaluate the realizability of all of its net deferred tax assets at each reporting date and records a benefit for deferred tax assets to the extent it has projected future income or deferred tax liabilities that provide a source of future income to benefit the deferred tax asset.
-As a result of this analysis, the Company continues to maintain a valuation allowance against a majority of its state deferred tax assets as the realization of these assets is not more likely than not given uncertainty of future earnings in these jurisdictions.
+The Company continues to evaluate the realizability of all of its net deferred tax assets at each reporting date and records a benefit for deferred tax assets to the extent it has projected future taxable income or deferred tax liabilities that provide a source of future income to benefit the deferred tax asset.
+As a result of this analysis, the Company continues to maintain a valuation allowance against a majority of its state deferred tax assets as the realization of these assets is not more likely than not given uncertainty of future apportioned earnings in these jurisdictions.

-The beginning and ending balances of the Company's unrecognized tax benefits are reconciled below for fiscal 2016, 2015, and 2014:
+The beginning and ending balances of the Company's unrecognized tax benefits are reconciled below for fiscal 2017, 2016, and 2015:

-Fiscal (in thousands) 2016 2015 2014 Unrecognized tax benefit, beginning of year \$ 7,101 \$ 7,192 6,869 Additions for tax positions, current year 519 Additions for tax positions, prior year 827 5,140 717 Reductions for tax positions, prior year (994) (5,231) (394) Unrecognized tax benefit, end of year \$ 7,453 \$ 7,101 7,192
+Fiscal (in thousands) 2017 2016 2 2015 Unrecognized tax benefit, beginning of year \$ 7,453 \$ 7,101 \$ 7,192 Additions for tax positions, current year 3,657 519 Additions for tax positions, prior year 1,834 827 5,140 Reductions for tax positions, prior year (882) (994) (5,231) Unrecognized tax benefit, end of year \$ 12,062 \$ 7,453 \$ 7,101

-Approximately \$6.2 million of the \$7.5 million of unrecognized tax benefit as of October 1, 2016, if recognized, would impact the Company's effective tax rate.
+Approximately \$11.2 million of the \$12.1 million of unrecognized tax benefit as of September 30, 2017, if recognized, would impact the Company's effective tax rate.

 The Company recognizes interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-There were no additional accruals of interest expense on various uncertain tax positions during fiscal 2016 for matters involving jurisdictions where interest is not assessed.